-Within three (3) days of receipt of the Notice of Hearing, either party may object to the Hearing Officer on the basis of a demonstrated bias or actual conflict of interest.
+Within three (3) days of receipt of the Notice of Hearing, either party may object to the Hearing Officer based on a demonstrated bias or actual conflict of interest.
 Any objection is to be in writing and sent to the Title IX Coordinator.
 Should the Title IX Coordinator determine that there is an actual bias or conflict of interest, the Title IX Coordinator shall remove the Hearing Officer and appoint another.